Mother’s Day: what motherhood has done to me Superpowers.

 Invisibility I

+That’s for sure the motherhood superpowers number 1.
 From the moment the world knew I was pregnant, I ceased to exist as a woman and became invisible.
-Suddenly, people I had never met in my life thought it would be alright to pat my tummy.
-As a matter of fact, even my closest friends only asked me about the baby.
+Suddenly, people I had never met in my life thought it would be all right to pat my tummy, without asking for permission.
+Even my closest friends only asked me about the baby.

 Invisibility II